 E-commerce giant Amazon is working on Prime Air, a – futuristic delivery system that is designed to safely deliver packages via drones to customers in 30 minutes enhancing the last mile delivery domain.

-Although Prime Air is in the pipeline and will see the light of day soon, drone delivery service will bring few significant changes in E-commerce and retail segments.
+Although Prime Air is in the pipeline and will see the light of day soon, drone delivery service will bring few significant changes in the E-commerce and retail segments.

-Drones will take up majority of deliveries
+Drones will take up the majority of deliveries

 Due to shortened delivery time schedules, firms would take up this aspect on priority to deliver goods within the vicinity as it would reduce infrastructure and enhance profitability.